-Why Insulate Your Garage Door
+Why Insulate Your Garage Door?

 Your garage door is one of the first details that people see when they look at your house, providing curb appeal and an additional entryway into your home.
 Since your garage door opening is usually the biggest in your home, it can also be an area of extreme heat and energy loss.
 This results in drafty rooms in the winter, hot and humid living areas in the summer and a lot of money wasted on heating and cooling.
 Many homeowners, especially those located in areas with temperature or weather extremes, may wonder if they should insulate their garage door to help alleviate these issues.
-Insulating your garage door provides many benefits in addition to saving you money by increasing energy efficiency.
+Garage insulation provides many benefits in addition to saving you money by increasing energy efficiency.

 There are several ways to insulate garage doors including installing it yourself with a DIY insulation kit, having it done by a professional or choosing a new insulated garage door that can not only increase your home’s comfort and energy efficiency but also add to its beauty.
 Learning about garage door insulation’s R-value along with the differences between polystyrene and polyurethane insulation, the two most commonly used garage door insulation types, can help you make an informed decision about the best way to insulate your garage door.